sabi-31/My_Perfect_Arch-linux/README.md

 ### 1. Download the arch iso

-Either use the BitTorrent download (needs a bit-torrent client installed on your machine) or choose your nearest **https** mirror from the [Arch Download Page](https://archlinux.org/download). <br><br>
+Either use the BitTorrent download (needs a bit-torrent client installed on your machine) or choose your nearest **https** mirror from the [Arch Download Page](https://archlinux.org/download).
+<br><br>

 ### 2. Verify the Downloaded Image (Optional but recommended)

+From the same download page, download the PGP ISO Singature.
+If you have gnupg install, run the below command from the same directory where both the signature and iso files are located:
 ```
-gpg --keyserver-options auto-key-retrieve --verify archlinux-version-x86_64.iso.sig
+gpg --keyserver-options auto-key-retrieve --verify archlinux-<version>-x86_64.iso.sig archlinux-<version>-x86_64.iso
 ```

-Where gpg is GnuPG, which needs to be installed on an existing system, and archlinux-version-x86_64.iso.sig is the file you download from the same webpage as the iso. <br><br>
+Where gpg is GnuPG, which needs to be installed on an existing system, and archlinux-version-x86_64.iso.sig is the signature file, and the final option is the iso itself.
+<br><br>

 ### 3. Create an Installation Medium

-You need a flash drive that can be formmated to hold the installation image.
+You need a usb flash drive that can be formmated to hold the installation image.

 On windows, use a tool like [Rufus](https://rufus.ie/en/) or [Balena Etcher](https://etcher.balena.io/) .
 On linux, [KDE ISO Image Write](https://apps.kde.org/isoimagewriter/) or [Gnome Disk Utility](https://gitlab.gnome.org/GNOME/gnome-disk-utility) are some  good Gui applications to do this.
-Many more methods documented on the wiki [here](https://wiki.archlinux.org/title/USB_flash_installation_medium). <br>
+Many [more methods](https://wiki.archlinux.org/title/USB_flash_installation_medium) are documented on the wiki. <br>

 <details>
 <summary>Ventoy</summary>

-You can alternatively use a software like ventoy, which prevents the need to burn a iso image to a drive, while also allowing you to have multiple iso images on the same disk.
+You can alternatively use a software like Ventoy, which can be installed to your usb flash drive and then all you need to do is place the iso on the drive to boot from it.
+More importantly, it allows you to have multiple iso images on the same disk.
 I personally use and love it.
-You can check out more about here on it's [Github page](https://github.com/ventoy/Ventoy).
+You can check out more about Ventoy on it's [Github page](https://github.com/ventoy/Ventoy).
 </details>

 <br>

 ### 4. Identify the Installation Target (Optional but recommended)